12.2 Identification, Admission, and Delivery Rules

 Delivery issueIn-person checkRemote check

-IdentityRequired ID, name match, confirmationID upload or camera check as instructed
+IdentityRequired photo ID, name match, confirmationID upload or live camera check as instructed

 TimingArrival and check-in deadlineLogin window, time zone, platform readiness

-EnvironmentRoom assignment and proctor directionsQuiet room, camera view, interruptions policy
+EnvironmentRoom assignment, proctor directionsQuiet room, camera view, interruptions policy

-Problem reportingTest-site staff or agency contactVendor support link, agency contact, incident record
+Problem reportingSite staff or agency contactVendor support link, agency contact, incident record

-Do a remote system check only through the official platform or instructions.
+Do any remote system check only through the official platform or instructions.
 Avoid downloading software from unofficial links.
-If the platform requires a browser extension, webcam, microphone, or room scan, complete the check early enough to solve problems.
-Save confirmation if the system provides it.
+If the platform requires a browser extension, webcam, microphone, or room scan, complete the check early enough to fix problems.
+Save any confirmation the system provides.

 After check-in, shift from logistics to performance.
-Listen or read instructions before starting.
-If the proctor gives a rule that seems different from your notes, ask for clarification through the proper channel before acting.
-Once testing begins, focus on the items, not on revisiting logistics you already resolved.
+Listen to or read the instructions before starting.
+If a proctor states a rule that differs from your notes, ask for clarification through the proper channel before acting.
+Once testing begins, focus on the items — not on revisiting logistics you already resolved.
+A clean admission lets you spend your full attention on reading, judgment, and pacing rather than on recovering from an avoidable error.

 Test Your Knowledge